Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Create-a-Skater Mode

-Very little has been divulged regarding the Create-a-Skater mode, except that it will be featured for both Tony Hawk’s Pro Skater 3 and 4.
-If it’s like Tony Hawk’s Pro Skater 1 and 2, your custom skaters will be able to partake in a career mode with special goals not available to pro skaters.
+Little has been said about Create-a-Skater mode, except that it will be available for Tony Hawk’s Pro Skater 3 and 4.
+And if it’s anything like Tony Hawk’s Pro Skater 1 and 2, you’ll be able to take your custom skaters through a career mode with unique goals that don’t apply to the pro skaters.

-The creation tools were pretty limited in the last game, so here’s hoping we get some glasses and a height/weight slider this time.
+We had very limited creation tools in the last game so hopefully we get some glasses, and a height/weight slider this time.

 Create-a-Park Mode

-One of my favorite things to do in any Tony Hawk’s Pro Skater game is crafting the weirdest and most ridiculous park imaginable.
-I think it was Tony Hawk’s Underground where I went especially nuts with it, making a kind of floating rainbow road map that would be fun racing through.
+One of the things I most love to do in any Tony Hawk’s Pro Skater game is building the absolutely goofiest, most obnoxious park that I can.
+I think it was Tony Hawk’s Underground where I really went nuts with it, creating a sort of floating rainbow road map that’d be fun to race around and through.

-Well, Tony Hawk’s Pro Skater 3 + 4 brings that mode back and adds 4’s wonderful create-a-goal and NPC quests into the toolkit.
-We don’t know if the object limit is raised above what Tony Hawk’s Pro Skater 1 and 2 had, but it’d be great to relive the days of making crazy stuff from the Underground games.
+Well, Tony Hawk’s Pro Skater 3 + 4 returns that mode and folds in the excellent create-a-goal and NPC missions from 4 into the mix.
+It’s unclear if that object cap is increased from what Tony Hawk’s Pro Skater 1 and 2 had, but it’d be a blast to go back to the days of creating insane stuff from the Underground games.

 Graphics